Jack5316/Jack5316.github.io/_pages/about.md

 ## Education

-B.S., 2020 - 2022, School of Advanced Technology, Major of Electronic Science and Technology, Xi'an Jiaotong-Liverpool University (Dual Degree of University of Liverpool), Suzhou, China
+BEng., 2020 - 2022, School of Advanced Technology, Major of Electronic Science and Technology, Xi'an Jiaotong-Liverpool University (Dual Degree of University of Liverpool), Suzhou, China

 ## Research experience